RoarkGit/Blue-Academy/content/gearing/gear-sets.md

 ### 2.20 Crit/SpS

 This is the best general-purpose set and works well for all roles.
-It is capable of performing all variants of the Moon Flute opener.
+It is capable of performing all variants of the Moon Flute Opener.

 {{< etro title="2.20 Crit/SpS" id="b4f7e26d-8462-44c3-ae13-ed0c814d1219" >}}